vlitzke/kitchenflies/Other/Unix/README.md

 You can also use zip, unzip to compress and extract files from a zip archive.

 ## Visual Text Editor
-download vim
-to get out of vim editor use `:q` and hit enter.
+To edit any text files, you can either do it manually through notepad, and then reupload them to the cluster (straightforward, but annoying when you have a lot to edit) or you can download vim to edit your text files (which will mostly be your .sh files).
+To get out of the vim editor use `:q` and hit enter.

 ## Screens
-Run this on a screen
-Screen -r (if there are any screens that are running) Type in screen
+Useful tool, basically like running another terminal, but can be done in the background.
+Run this on a screen Screen -r (if there are any screens that are running) Type in screen
 Paste the command